dhargopala/xplain/README.md

 ## Instructions
 This repository contains code to run generate the XPLAIN metric for a given input prompt.

-Currently models from the family of `VERTEX_AI` and `GOOGLE_AI_STUDIO` are supported for the LLMs, these include the latest Gemini models aswell.
+Currently models from the family of `VERTEX_AI` and `GOOGLE_AI_STUDIO` are supported for LLMs and the Embddeing Models, these include the latest Gemini models aswell.

 In order to use the `GOOGLE_AI_STUDIO` models please ensure that [API Key](https://aistudio.google.com/app/apikey) is set as an environment variable.

 ```sh
 export GOOGLE_AI_STUDIO_API_KEY="YOUR_API_KEY"
 ```

-For Embedding `VERTEX_AI` is the only implementation, which uses the text embedding models to generate the fixed sized embeddings.

 ## Installation
 To install the package simply run: